Help For Children grants are awarded to charitable organizations in the following areas that address child abuse:

 Historically some awards have provided support to ongoing program services while others have targeted specific, time-limited projects.
 For example, we can fund ongoing therapy programs, but we can also fund the writing of a sexual abuse prevention workbook.

 - Annual fundraising drives

 Click HERE to see if your organization falls into our geographic catchment and fits our funding guidelines.

-Please contact Grants Manager Christine Kang if you have any questions about your organization's eligibility, at 212-991-9600 ext.
+If you have any questions about your organization's eligibility, please contact Christine Kang, Director of Administration and Grants, at 212-991-9600 ext.
 343 or email@example.com.